Palestinabuch: Aleksandr Dugin

-[...] there is no line, not a word in the Old Testament that would not succumb to such Hyperborean deconstruction.
-It is not a question of criticizing the text [...].
+[...] there is no line, not a word in the Old Testament that would not succumb to such Hyperborean deconstruction. [...]
 What Wirth did was resacralize, reveal the original, Hyperborean gnosis - the true foundation of the Old Testament tradition, free it from biased interpretative models. [...]
 Unfortunately, now we can only guess about its contents. [...]
 Already in the 70s, when Wirth almost finished writing it, the only completed edition disappeared without a trace.
 In the scientist's absence, unknown people entered the house, turned everything upside down, but only took the Palestina Buch.
 Wirth turned to his students (there were two or three unfinished copies), but the mysterious strangers had also visited them.

-Dugin, who does not cite any sources, claims that the manuscript counted several thousands of pages.
-According to Dugin's former associate Yury Vorobyevsky the manuscript had already been stolen in the 1950s, probably by the Israeli Secret Service.
-Scholarly literature on the Ahnenerbe, on the other hand, does not present any evidence that the organisation ever conducted archaeological excavations in Palestine.
-The only relevant (but non-archaeological) expedition in 1938 went to Libanon, Syria and Iraq.

-Since Dugin's and Vorobyevsky's first publications on the topic, the idea of Jewish-American conspiracy being responsible for the loss of Wirth's world-explaining encyclopaedia, has gained foothold in Russian nationalist circles.
-It is constitutive for an aggressive nationalist approach, in which the values of the Eurasian civilisation are contrasted with the Jewish-imbued worldview of the Anglo-Saxon maritime world.
+Since the first publications on the topic of Dugin and Vorobyevsky, the idea of Jewish-American conspiracy being responsible for the loss of Wirth's world-explaining encyclopaedia, has gained foothold in Russian nationalist circles.

-Recently, the idea of a lost Palestinabuch has also gained hold among rightwing radicals in the United States.
+Recently, the idea of the lost Palestinabuch has also gained hold among rightwing radicals in the United States.